 If you want to be an expert in this field but don’t hold any relevant degrees, the easiest route is by acquiring relevant Data Mining certificates.
 Degree holders can also boost their qualifications by supplementing their credentials with these certificates. ‘

-Since certificates can also play a major role in gauging your competence for a Data Mining job, listing them down properly can boost your chances of getting your resume shortlisted.
+Since resume certificates can also play a major role in gauging your competence for a Data Mining job, listing them down properly can boost your chances of getting shortlisted.

 - Make sure to keep the perfect balance between business and technical skills in every section of your resume